csm_peru_bildung_476.1011_04_30bf564551.jpg

 Peru

-• Workshops in violence prevention to the different target groups, audiovisual campaigns in Quechua for awareness raising in the community and also through local media (Flora Tristan).
+• Conduct audiovisual campaigns in Quechua for community awareness work and also through local media (Flora Tristan).

 • Women's Economic Empowerment (Flora Tristan).

-• Training of so-called "tutors" to accompany the students and their families (EMAUS).
+• Training courses for so-called "tutors" to accompany the students and their families (EMAUS).

 Bolivia